labfunctions/labfunctions/ROADMAP.md

 ## Next version 0.10.0

 - [ ] Admin endpoint for projects, space used, registry, and so forth
+- [ ] Fix rebuild of runtime in the current mode doesn't update registry value in the db

 **MAY:**
 - [ ] plugin system for cli ?
+- [ ] allow user for custom tagging current images

 ## Next version 0.9.0